 Leave the door open to allow fresh air in, but don’t spend time going around opening windows.
 Call the gas company to come out and shut off your gas, but only after you have reported the emergency.
 If you are using propane, shut off the valve at your outdoor tank.
 Then call a professional plumber to find the leak and repair it.

 IMPORTANT!
 Do not use your phone inside the house.
 Go outside to make calls.

 What NOT to do if you suspect a leak

 Stay safe!
 Always use a licensed, professional plumber to make sure the job is done correctly.
-With nearly two decades of experience, Cole’s Plumbing is professionally qualified to install and service your home or business gas lines and appliances.
+With two decades of experience, Cole’s Plumbing is professionally qualified to install and service your home or business gas lines and appliances.
 We have the right equipment, tools, and experience to do the job right.
-Please call us at (972) 704-3602 to discuss how we can help you safely get the most out of your gas service.
+Please call/text us at (972) 210-9033 or complete the Get an Estimate form to discuss how we can help you safely get the most out of your gas service.